simularium/simulariumio/README.md

 ```

 ### Render with meshes or PDB files
 If you'd like to render agents with arbitrary meshes instead of spheres, add a `DisplayData` for each agent type you'd like to be rendered with the mesh, and specify an OBJ mesh file.
 Alternately, you can provide a Protein Databank (PDB) file or PDB code to render atoms for a molecule.

+See the example notebook for the converter you are using to see how to add display data for that converter.
 ```python
 display_data={
     "A" : DisplayData(